• Skip to primary navigation

 Happy Oktoberfest season!

-For those of you who may not know, my husband and I were born and raised in the very German community in south-central Minnesota called New Ulm.
+My husband and I are both from a very German community in south-central Minnesota called New Ulm.

-My families and I are of German ancestry.
-My grandpa’s first language was German.
-And, my dad (who BTW also suffers from IBS) has been part of a German singing group for 30+ years.
-So, growing up I spent more time than most kids at local German festivals, like Fasching and Oktoberfest.
+I'm German.
+My grandpa preferred to speak in German.
+And, my dad has been part of a German singing group for over 30 years.
+So, growing up I spent more time than most kids my age at local German festivals, like Fasching and Oktoberfest.
 And because of it, I enjoyed a lot of yummy German-American food.

 Side note: Coincidentally, Al and I currently live near La Crosse, Wisconsin which also has one of the largest Oktoberfest celebrations in the US.